 It’s clear at this stage the EASA doesn’t foresee these kinds of craft as a viable form of mass conveyance.
 Nine people isn’t inconsiderable and certainly bigger than the average family, but it wouldn’t be much use to anyone other than schools taking students on a short residential.
 Although Uber and other organisations will likely see the earning potential in ferrying small groups of executives to meetings and the like.

-Where it does open up potential for, however, is emergency services.
-Police and ambulance VTOL craft could be exactly what are needed to overcome worsening traffic conditions and stretching response times.
+Where it does open up the potential for, however, is emergency services.
+Police and ambulance VTOL craft could be exactly what is needed to overcome worsening traffic conditions and stretching response times.

 Flying above the streets rather than trying to fight their way through could make all the difference.